KausikN/MemeCompress/README.md

 # MemeCompress
- A Python App for detecting meme formats and compressing them
+ Python app for detecting meme formats, compressing memes and other visualisations and analysis

 ## App
 ![1](MemeClassifications/BabyYoda_Text_1_Class.png)